konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 Note: The username used during the createsuperuser dialog must have the format of a valid e-mail in order to be able to login later.

 #### 5. Start the container
-In this example we start three containers, the first one to serve the Konfuzio web application.
-The second and third are used to process tasks in the background without blocking the web application.
+In this example we start four containers.
+The first one to serve the Konfuzio web application.

 ```
 docker run -p 80:8000 --name web -d --add-host=host:10.0.0.1 \